 Personalize a minor to meet your academic goals

 Computer science is applicable to virtually any field, from journalism to economics to healthcare.
-The CCIS Meaningful Minors program enables you to pursue a computer or information science minor that ties our curriculum into your major—and empowers you with the skills necessary for an increasingly digital world.
+The CCIS Meaningful Minors program enables you to pursue a computer, information, or data science minor that ties our curriculum into your major—and empowers you with the skills necessary for an increasingly digital world.

 Through a CCIS Meaningful Minor, you’ll gain in-depth interdisciplinary knowledge that directly applies to your studies plus the technical know-how needed to succeed upon graduation.
 You’ll join CCIS’ diverse and vibrant community, engaging with peers from a range of academic and demographic backgrounds while preparing to enter the dynamic global workforce.